isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-rn-08-16-12-version-891.md

 * Fixed date queries that were working incorrectly.
 * Fixed an error where it was possible to add an empty line to the Auto-complete word list.
 * Added support for facet sorting that is not case sensitive.
-* Added an advisory message to tell the user to create a strong [!DNL Adobe Search&Promote] account password.
+* Added an advisory message to tell the user to create a strong [!DNL Adobe Search&amp;Promote] account password.
 * Added a [!DNL SSO-Login-Only] option to the [!DNL Support] tab in the [!DNL Member Center].

 * Fixed an error in scripted filtering that could hang a search crawl.